symopsio/sym-okta-quickstart/README.md

 * Update your workflow to require that users be members of a certain Okta group to approve access:
   1. Configure `flow_vars.approver_group` with the Okta group ID in [`terraform.tfvars`](app/terraform.tfvars).
-  2. Uncomment the `hook` annotation on the `on_approve` method in [`impl.py`](modules/okta-access-flow/impl.py). this is just one example of what you can do with [hooks in the SDK!](https://docs.symops.com/docs/handlers)
+  2. Uncomment the `hook` annotation on the `on_approve` method in [`impl.py`](modules/okta-access-flow/impl.py).
+     This is just one example of what you can do with [hooks in the SDK!](https://docs.symops.com/docs/handlers)
 * Manage [end-users](https://docs.symops.com/docs/manage-users).
-Sym tries to handle this automatically but you can use the `symflow` CLI to configure user mappings.
+Sym handles the "happy path" where user emails match across systems automatically.
+You can use the `symflow` CLI to configure user mappings when required.
 * Iterate on your flow logic.
 Maybe change things to allow self-approval only for on-call users?
 * Set up another access flow!